SciCatProject/scicatlive/README.md

       (Markdown link checking, Markdown style, and the MkDocs link check - kept separate so the `npm install` in `static-lint` can never leak `node_modules` into a Markdown-file scan). `test` `needs` the `lint` job, so the heavy compose matrix never starts if either lint job fails.
-If the new service introduces a file extension none of these tools already cover, add a step for it to whichever job fits, or a new job if it doesn't)
+If the new service introduces a file extension none of these tools already cover, add a step for it to whichever job fits, or a new job if it doesn't.
+      Both jobs can be run locally with `docker compose -f .github/compose.lintci.yaml run --rm lintci`, which uses [nektos/act](https://github.com/nektos/act) to run `lint.yaml` directly against your working tree - handy for iterating on a lint fix without waiting on CI)
    7. if the ENV's default should fall back to another variable (e.g. to `DEV`, or to a `localhost` URL), compute it once as a `_`-prefixed variable instead of duplicating the fallback at each usage site - see [Computed environment variables](#computed-environment-variables)